 Mick is an experienced presenter.
 Since 1995 he has given over 500 educational workshops, seminars, keynotes and conference presentations in 25 countries (Australia, Austria, Belgium, Canada, Denmark, Finland, France, Greece, Hong Kong, Hungary, Iceland, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom and United States).
-For example, he has given keynotes at the launches of the Australian Learning and Teaching Council’s project ‘Achieving Teaching Research Connections’ in Perth, Brisbane and Melbourne; the SoTL12 Commons conference in Georgia, US; the inaugural Australian Conference on Undergraduate Research in Sydney; the Australian Conference on Science & Mathematics Education in Sydney; the ISSoTL12 conference in Hamilton, Canada, the Council on Undergraduate Research Pre-ISSoTL Symposium in Raleigh, US; the Learning Innovation Network conference in Dublin; the Students as Partners conference in Leicester; the SoTL Forum on ‘Undergraduate research and inquiry for student learning’ in Calgary; the 25th International Networking for Healthcare Education Conference in Cambridge, the International Teaching and Learning Conference at NUS, Singapore, and the 7th Celebration Ceremony of ISCTE-Institute of University of Lisbon.
-He has written and edited approximately 200 papers, chapters, books and guides on various aspects of teaching and learning in higher education.
-He has over 5,300 citations, more than 2,900 since 2012.
+For example, he has given keynotes at the launches of the Australian Learning and Teaching Council’s project ‘Achieving Teaching Research Connections’ in Perth, Brisbane and Melbourne; the SoTL12 Commons conference in Georgia, US; the inaugural Australian Conference on Undergraduate Research in Sydney; the Australian Conference on Science & Mathematics Education in Sydney; the ISSoTL12 conference in Hamilton, Canada, the Council on Undergraduate Research Pre-ISSoTL Symposium in Raleigh, US; the Learning Innovation Network conference in Dublin; the SoTL Forum on ‘Undergraduate research and inquiry for student learning’ in Calgary; the 25th International Networking for Healthcare Education Conference in Cambridge, the International Teaching and Learning Conference at NUS, Singapore, the 7th Celebration Ceremony of ISCTE-Institute of University of Lisbon, the Bürgenstock Conference of Swiss Universities of Applied Sciences and Teachers Universities, and the Co-constructing Excellence Conference at Hong Kong University.
+He has written over 200 papers, chapters, books and guides on various aspects of teaching and learning in higher education.
+He has over 10,000 citations, 5000 since 2015.

 He is currently Inaugural Senior Editor International Journal for Students as Partners.
 For the last 20 years he has been editor / editorial board member of the Journal of Geography in Higher Education and since 2010 he has been co-editor / editorial board member for the International Journal for Academic Development.
 He was the founding Joint International Editor for the Council on Undergraduate Research Quarterly until 2016 and the founding co-chair of the International Network for Learning and Teaching Geography in Higher Education (INLT).
 He has also been a member of the Council of The Higher Education Academy and Regional Vice-President (Europe) of the International Society for the Scholarship of Teaching and Learning (ISSoTL).
 He developed the model of international collaborative writing groups with the INLT and co-adapted it for ISSoTL in 2012 and 2015.

 He has advised students, academic staff, support staff, educational developers and senior management in a large number of research intensive, teaching intensive, and comprehensive higher education institutions and government bodies in UK and internationally, including the Canadian Federal Government, Higher Education Funding Council for England, HE Academy, Irish National Academy for the Integration of Research Teaching and Learning, League of European Research Universities, and QAA Scotland.
 He has been an evaluator / advisor to several NTFS and Australian Learning and Teaching Council / Office for Learning and Teaching funded projects.
 He was an Honorary Professor at the University of Queensland and a Visiting Professor at Edinburgh Napier University and the University of South Wales (Newport).
-He is currently a Visiting Professor University College London, The Humboldt Distinguished Scholar in Research-Based Learning at McMaster University, an adjunct Professor at Macquarie University, an International Teaching Fellow at University College Cork, a Visiting Fellow at University of Queensland, and an HE Academy Accreditor and Consultant.
-He is co-director of the annual International Summer Institute on ‘Students as partners in learning and teaching in higher education’ held at at McMaster University.
-The next one is in May 2017.
+He is currently a Visiting Professor University College London, The Humboldt Distinguished Scholar in Research-Based Learning at McMaster University, an adjunct Professor at Macquarie University, an International Teaching Fellow at University College Cork, a Visiting Fellow at University of Queensland, and an Advance HE (formerly HE Academy) Accreditor and Consultant.
+He is co-director of the annual International Institute on ‘Students as partners in learning and teaching in higher education’ led by McMaster University.

 Member of ESRC Human Geography Panel Evaluating Applications for Postgraduate Studentships and Advanced Course Bursaries (1997-99)